hubschne/working_together/README.md

 # working together
-a repo to be used to showcase git usage for data science
+a repo to be used to showcase git usage for data science.

 ##
 Requirements: